Wandin North

 Wandin North is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Wandin North, as per the latest Census, consisted of 99.7% houses and 0.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 93.8% houses and 6.3% other dwellings.
-Home ownership in Wandin North was 37.2%, with mortgaged dwellings at 52.1% and rented ones at 10.8%.
-The median monthly mortgage repayment was $1,950, aligning with Melbourne metro's average.
-The median weekly rent was $368, compared to Melbourne metro's $380.
-Nationally, Wandin North's mortgage repayments were higher than the Australian average of $1,863, while rents were lower at $368 compared to the national figure of $375.
+In Wandin North, as per the latest Census, 99.7% of dwellings were houses with the remaining 0.3% being semi-detached, apartments, or other types.
+This contrasts with Melbourne metro's figures of 67.9% houses and 32.1% other dwellings.
+Home ownership in Wandin North stood at 37.2%, with mortgaged properties at 52.1% and rented ones at 10.8%.
+The median monthly mortgage repayment was $1,950, lower than Melbourne metro's average of $2,000.
+The median weekly rent in Wandin North was $368, compared to Melbourne metro's $390.
+Nationally, Wandin North's mortgage repayments were higher than the Australian average of $1,863, while rents were lower at $375.

 Frequently Asked Questions - Housing